-(a) The duties of the President shall be:

-- 1. To preside at all NSEA-AE Executive Committee meetings, as well as at Delegate Assembly. - 2.
-To appoint committees, make specific assignments of Executive Committee members, and appoint appropriate observers to NSEA committees, with the advice and consent of the Executive Committee. - 3.
-To accept responsibilities and commitments requested by NEA, NEA Aspiring Educators, NSEA and NSEA-AE. - 4.
+- (a) The duties of the President shall be: - 1.
+To preside at all NSEA Aspiring Educators Executive Committee meetings, as well as at Delegate Assembly. - To appoint committees, make specific assignments of Executive Committee members, and appoint appropriate observers to NSEA committees, with the advice and consent of the Executive Committee. - To accept responsibilities and commitments requested by NEA, NEA-SP, NSEA and NSEA Aspiring Educators. - 4.
 To be responsible for contacting each chapter in the state periodically during the year. - 5.
-To be spokesperson-at-large for NSEA-AE. - 6.
+To be spokesperson-at-large for NSEA Aspiring Educators. - 6.
 To serve as a member of and regularly attend meetings of the NSEA Board of Directors. - 7.
-To be a representative to NEA Aspiring Educators national meetings.

-(b) The duties of the President-Elect shall be:

-- 1. To assume presidential responsibilities in the absence of the President. - 2.
+To be representative to NEA Aspiring Educators national meetings. - (b) The duties of the President-Elect shall be: - 1.
+To assume presidential responsibilities in the absence of the President. - 2.
 To share the responsibilities of contacting chapter affiliates on a regular basis. - 3.
-To act as State Membership co-chair with the Underclass Representative.

-- 4. To serve as an observer to one of the NSEA ad hoc committees, if so appointed by the NSEA-AE president. - 5.
-To maintain social media sites in collaboration with the Underclass Representative. - 6.
-To work with NSEA Communications to publish and distribute a newsletter once a semester to advertise chapter, state and national activities (See also Article III, Sec.
-4, d., and Article VI, Sec.
-3. f.). - 7.
-To carry out duties as assigned by the President. - (c) The duties of the Secretary shall be: - 1.
-To keep minutes of all Executive Committee meetings and to distribute those minutes to all chapters within 15 days of each meeting. - 2.
+To act as State Membership co-chair with the Underclass Representative. - 4.
+To serve as an observer to one of the NSEA ad hoc committees, if so appointed by the NSEA Aspiring Educators president. - 5.
+To maintain social media sites in collaboration with the Underclass Representative. - To work with NSEA Communications to publish and distribute a newsletter once a semester to advertise chapter, state and national activities (See also Article VI, Sec.
+4. f.). - 7.
+To carry out duties as assigned by the President. - (c) The duties of the Secretary shall be:

+- 1. To keep minutes of all Executive Committee meetings and to distribute those minutes to all chapters within 15 days of each meeting. - 2.
 To keep a list of all chapter officers and sponsors. - 3.
 To distribute information to the chapters at the President's request. - 4.
-To keep in touch with the NEAAspiring Educators and secure information for the chapters that the President deems advisable. - To record the proceedings of the NSEA-AE Delegate Assembly and submit such proceedings to the NSEA-AE advisor(s) not later than 30 days after the close of Delegate Assembly. - 6.
-To serve as an observer to NSEA ad hoc committees if so appointed by the NSEA-AE President. - 7.
-To send the NSEA-AE Executive Committee meeting proposed agenda through e-mail to all chapter presidents a week prior to the meeting date. - 8.
-To perform other duties as directed by the President. - (d) Duties of the Underclass Representative are: - 1.
-To represent the views and interests of underclass NSEA-AE members during meetings of the Executive Committee. - 2.
-To keep a digital portfolio of NSEA-AE activities including pictures, fliers and memorabilia. - 3.
-To co-chair the membership committee with the NSEA-AE President-Elect. - 4.
-To maintain social media sites in collaboration with the NSEA-AE President-Elect. - 5.
+To keep in touch with the NEA Aspiring Educators and secure information for the chapters that the President deems advisable. - 5.
+To record the proceedings of the NSEA Aspiring Educators Delegate Assembly and submit such proceedings to the NSEA Aspiring Educators advisor not later than 30 days after the close of Delegate Assembly. - To serve as an observer to NSEA ad hoc committees if so appointed by the NSEA Aspiring Educators President. - To send the NSEA Aspiring Educators Executive Committee meeting proposed agenda through e-mail to all chapter presidents a week prior to the meeting date. - 8.
+To perform other duties as directed by the President. - (d) Duties of the Underclass Representative are: - To represent the views and interests of underclass NSEA Aspiring Educators members during meetings of the Executive Committee. - 2.
+To keep a digital portfolio of NSEA Aspiring Educators activities including pictures, fliers and memorabilia. - 3.
+To co-chair the membership committee with the NSEA Aspiring Educators President-Elect. - 4.
 To perform other duties as directed by the state President and Executive Committee.